thephez/original-evolution-whitepaper/README.md

 }
 #### 4.2.2 Leaf Objects
-Leaf Objects are non­root Objects, i.e. with an index > 0 in the Object Merkle tree
+Leaf Objects are non-root Objects, i.e. with an index > 0 in the Object Merkle tree
 //
  A
  bstract